THE LANGUAGE OF CHEMISTRY - Q&A

 Question

-When naming a compound of a metal and a non-metal, which element is written first?
+When naming a compound containing a metal and a non-metal, which is written first?

 Answer